Everyday Racism App

 The impact of the Everyday Racism appthree people of diverse backgrounds in front of the Everyday Racism text

-In the 12 months since the app launched, more than 25,000 people downloaded it.
-Early results from a survey of Everyday Racism players (analysed by the University of Western Sydney) reveal that players:
+In the 12 months since the app launched in January 2014, more than 25,000 people downloaded it.
+Early results from a survey of Everyday Racism players (analysed by Western Sydney University) revealed that players:

 • have increased awareness of racist talk and actions – 76.5%

-• perceive the app's effectiveness at encouraging bystander action – 90.7%
+• have perceived the app's effectiveness at encouraging bystander action – 90.7%

 • have spoken up against racism since playing – 60.0%